Pioreactor/docs.pioreactor/developer-guide/20-User interface/05-api-reference.md

 }
 ```

-## Stop All Jobs On Unit For Experiment
+## Stop All Jobs On Unit For Experiment {#endpoint-patch-api-workers-pioreactor-unit-jobs-stop-experiments-experiment}

 Stop all jobs for one unit, or `$broadcast`, in one experiment.